kontainapp/km/tools/faktory/README.md

 from the source container, compute the hash and make the right edits, and last `docker load` the resulting image back as the final `kontainer`.
-The image exported through `docker save` is self contained, so we have a chance to edit the metadata without failing all the docker hash checkings.
-It's important to note that this is reverse enginered process, and are not officially supported APIs.
+The image exported through `docker save` is self contained, so we have a chance to edit the metadata without failing all the docker hash checks.
+It's important to note that this is reverse engineered process, and are not officially supported APIs.

 ### Assumptions